jquast/x84/docs/project_details.rst

 *Process Management*

   - All other systems are single process: executed as a "login shell" by xinet.d or similar, they depend on additional 3rd-party systems and distribution packages for telnet or ssh support.
   - x/84 on the other hand, is a single process that manages the telnet, ssh, sftp, web, and rlogin server.
+This means no additional steps are required to start a working bbs once installed; no special user accounts, xinet.d, or database setup required, only python.
-This means 0-configuration to go online, only toggling the availability of any given service -- it requires no special user accounts or external distribution dependencies other than python and python packages.
-This tight integration allows one login by ssh or sftp with your bbs user account and public key and communicate window-size change events.
+  - This tight integration allows one to login by ssh or sftp with your bbs user account and public key, for example.
+Or to react to and determine window-size changes over telnet and ssh.
   - as a dynamic language, it also allows one to rapidly develop on much of the system without compilation or publishing layer -- simply login again to see the new changes afresh without restarting the server, and without a compilation step.
+  - a "script stack" allows exceptions in scripts to be managed and optionally displayed to the client.
+One can rapidly develop a script from the main menu, try it, see an exception such as a SyntaxError thrown, with the traceback and offending line.
+Then, fix and save changes from your editor, and select the menu option to try it again -- without ever logging off!

 *Scripting Layer*